Review by Flossie Waite

 Mia’s experience is beautifully observed, allowing for both the excitement and awkwardness of their meeting.
 She has a very specific way of doing things, and Grandad just can’t seem to get it right.
 For one thing, he’s too tall.
 He can’t do Teddy Too’s voice or walk.
 When Mia presents Grandad with a cracked egg, he delights in telling her that maybe it’s a dragon’s egg, and the dragon was born, and the dragon flew away!
 Mia shows a flash of confusion and quickly rebuts him: “No, it’s a real egg, from a robin.
 I found it in my garden.”
 The production follows them as they tentatively test the water, seeing what the other will enjoy, and gradually learning that whilst Mia likes cold and Grandad likes hot, they both have a real talent for making music with deflating balloons (a moment of genius).

-Chris Randall’s lighting design, full of fairy lights, made the theatre feel cosy and the everyday objects in Mia’s home feel extraordinary.
-Elements of the set suddenly appeared though they have been there all along – a spider’s web in the garden that glints, a toy aeroplane that flies overhead and a globe that glows whenever Grandad is traveling.
-The whole production added a touch of magic to ordinary events, whilst appreciating that to children, events like a visit from Grandad are full of magic.
+Chris Randall’s lighting design, full of fairy lights, makes the theatre feel cosy and the everyday objects in Mia’s home feel extraordinary.
+Elements of the set suddenly appear though they have been there all along – a spider’s web in the garden that glints, a toy aeroplane that flies overhead and a globe that glows whenever Grandad is traveling.
+The whole production adds a touch of magic to normal events, whilst appreciating that to children, events like a visit from Grandad are full of magic.